Downtown Lafayette Parking Management Study (2024/25)

 - address the community’s desire for expanding safe pedestrian and cycling networks in Downtown Lafayette and enhancing active transportation connections to other parts of the city.

-The study will also be informed by comprehensive data collection and robust public engagement:
+The study will be informed by comprehensive data collection and robust public engagement:

 Data Collection